![]() |

 Section 515.935 EMS Pilot Specifications

-a) EMS pilot approval for helicopters and fixed-wing aircraft shall be valid for a period of one year and may be renewed by the Medical Director if the pilot has completed renewal training, which shall include but is not limited to the requirements of subsections (b)(1) and (5)(A) through (H) or subsections (c)(1) and (3)(A) through (F) of this Section.
+a) Approval for EMS System participation for a pilot shall be valid for a period of one year and may be renewed by the SEMSV MD if the pilot has completed renewal education, which shall include, but is not limited to, the requirements of subsections (b)(1) and (5)(A) through (H) or subsections (c)(1) and (3)(A) through (F).

 1) For helicopter programs only: